Horse riders! Come together for local horse trails!

 Duluth is a premiere trail city for many users.
 Our goal is to make sure horse trails are in the plans for a destination experience.

-About the new Magney-Snively horse trail:
+About the new horse trail in the Magney-Snively Natural Area:

 We are currently setting our next trail development goals for expanded riding opportunities.
 DAHTA is a 100% volunteer organization.
 We need YOU to help us make this happen.
 Join or donate and then come ride with us!